 Governance structures among First Nation communities are at different stages of maturity and development.
 Some First Nations have self-government agreements with Canada while others have minimal governance structures.
 Many First Nations fall somewhere in between.

-In addition to these activities, AANDC also supports the governance capacity of First Nations through tools and resources for governance.
+In addition to these activities, INAC also supports the governance capacity of First Nations through tools and resources for governance.

-AANDC supports the development of First Nations institutions and governance capacity, while respecting Canada's constitutional and statutory obligations concerning First Nations.
-The Department oversees the implementation and administration of governance processes under the Indian Act, while at the same time reviewing these processes to respond to new challenges and court decisions such as the landmark Corbiere decision, which extended voting rights to all Band members regardless of residency.
+INAC supports the development of First Nations institutions and governance capacity, while respecting Canada's constitutional and statutory obligations concerning First Nations.
+INAC oversees the implementation and administration of governance processes under the Indian Act, while at the same time reviewing these processes to respond to new challenges and court decisions such as the landmark Corbiere decision, which extended voting rights to all band members regardless of residency.